hello-maker/JTVAE_Python3/molvae/README.md

 # Molecule Generation
-Suppose the repository is downloaded at `$PREFIX/icml18-jtnn` directory.
+Suppose the repository is downloaded at `$PREFIX/JTVAE_Python3` directory.
 First set up environment variables:
 ```
 export PYTHONPATH=$PREFIX/icml18-jtnn
 ```
-Our ZINC dataset is in `icml18-jtnn/data/zinc` (copied from https://github.com/mkusner/grammarVAE).
+Their ZINC dataset is in `icml18-jtnn/data/zinc` (copied from https://github.com/mkusner/grammarVAE).
-We follow the same train/dev/test split as previous work.
+They follow the same train/dev/test split as previous work.

 ## Deriving Vocabulary
 If you are running our code on a new dataset, you need to compute the vocabulary from your dataset.